woxiangquca/secret_material/Issue/society.md

 1.1 **Egypt**
-make great contribution to civilization of the world, but it is based on the miserable life of hundreds of slaves 1.2 **Soviet Union** defeat Nazi, end the war. while it is nio
+make great contribution to civilization of the world, but it is based on the miserable life of hundreds of slaves 1.2 **Soviet Union** defeat Nazi, end the war. while it force man in country to  fulfill mandatory

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY4MzQzMDEyMywtMTU0NDY2MjIxNyw0OT
+eyJoaXN0b3J5IjpbNzQwMzk1MTc5LC0xNTQ0NjYyMjE3LDQ5MT
-E4MDMzNDAsLTc1MDcxMzg0OF19
+gwMzM0MCwtNzUwNzEzODQ4XX0=
 -->